pipeline-training/jenkins-declarative/Exercise-03.md

 }
 ```

-After creating both of these Pipeline jobs you will need to run the **Event Trigger** job once so that the trigger is registered.
-Once that is complete, click on **Build Now** to run the **Publish Event** job.
-Once that job has completed, the **Event Trigger** job will be triggered after a few seconds.
+After creating both of these Pipeline jobs you will need to run the **EventTriggerJob** job once so that the trigger is registered.
+Once that is complete, click on **Build Now** to run the **PublishEventJob** job.
+Once that job has completed, the **EventTriggerJob** job will be triggered after a few seconds.
 The logs will show that the job was triggered by an `Event Trigger` and the `when` expression will be true.

 # Exercise 3.3